Bordered Floer homology and contact structures: Introduction

 More precisely, we show that varying the choices made in our construction induces homotopy equivalences between the bordered sutured Floer homologies associated to the resulting Heegaard diagrams; these maps carry the preferred generator of one module to the preferred generator of the other module.

-A signed singular foliation on the convex boundary of a contact manifold determines a dividing set, but such foliations also induce a finer partition on the set of contact manifolds with convex boundary.
-The advantage of considering this additional data is that there are straightforward cut-and-paste operations that preserve the foliated open book structure.
-Given a pair of foliated contact three-manifolds $(M^L, \xi^L, \fol^L)$ and $(M^R, \xi^R, \fol^R)$ whose boundaries agree in an appropriate sense, there is a natural way to glue them to obtain a closed contact three-manifold $(M, \xi)$; see Section~\ref{ssec:gluing}.
+An ordered signed singular foliation on the convex boundary of a contact manifold determines a dividing set, but such foliations also induce a finer partition on the set of contact manifolds with convex boundary.
+This additional data improves the compatibility with cut-and-paste operations, as the ordered signed singular foliation carries data about both the contact structure and the foliated open book near the boundary.
+Given a pair of foliated contact three-manifolds $(M^L, \xi^L, \fol^L)$ and $(M^R, \xi^R, \fol^R)$ whose foliated boundaries agree in an appropriate sense, there is a canonical perturbation of the contact structure near the boundary so that the pieces glue to a closed contact three-manifold $(M, \xi)$.
+In fact, the foliated open books supporting these manifolds also glue to an open book for the resulting closed contact manifold; see Section~\ref{ssec:gluing}.
 Because our bordered sutured contact invariant is sensitive not only to the dividing set of a convex boundary but also to the singular foliation, it behaves nicely with respect to these cut-and-paste operations.

 We prove that the contact invariants of the two foliated contact three-manifolds pair to recover the contact invariant of $(M, \xi)$.

 \begin{ourtheorem} The tensor product $c_D(M^L,\xi^L,\fol^L)\boxtimes c_A(M^R,\xi^R,\fol^R)$ recovers the contact invariant $c(M,\xi)$. \end{ourtheorem} A more precise version of this statement on the level of generators is given in Theorem~\ref{thm:gluing}.